comeillfoo/open_rmt_managedb/README.md

   But now the collection is kept on the remote server, and client work with it by connection by `TCP` protocol.

 ## TT (En)
-  * Client.Client app should use ***SocketChannel*** as data exchange sistem.
+  * сlient.сlient app should use ***SocketChannel*** as data exchange sistem.
   * Server app should use ***IOStream*** as data exchange sistem.
   * Network channels should be used in ***non-blocking*** mode
   * Object processing operations should be done with ***Stream API*** with lambda expression.
-  * Client.Client must correctly handle the temporary unavailability of the server.
+  * сlient.сlient must correctly handle the temporary unavailability of the server.
   * Objects should be sent to server in serialized form.
   * Objects in collection sent to the client should be sorted by name.
   * Remove `save` command from client app.